Ecosystems and Biodiversity

 UNDP is committed to building the capacities of developing countries and economies in transition to manage their biodiversity in line with their own priorities and needs.
 Through the provision of sound policy advice, and the development and implementation of programmes that help demonstrate sound biodiversity management practices on-the-ground and build capacity to sustain them, UNDP helps more than 140 countries to conserve and sustainably use biodiversity, and to secure ecosystem services that are vital to human welfare and their development efforts.

-UNDP has developed a new Biodiversity and Ecosystems Global Framework for the period 2012-2020, positioning the organization to respond to future challenges – which include implementing the global Aichi Biodiversity Targets set out in the CBD Strategic Plan and advancing the sustainable development agenda that emerged from the Rio+20 Summit.
+UNDP has developed a Biodiversity and Ecosystems Global Framework for the period 2012-2020, positioning the organization to respond to future challenges – which include implementing the global Aichi Biodiversity Targets set out in the CBD Strategic Plan and advancing the sustainable development agenda that emerged from the Rio+20 Summit.

 UNDP’s work on biodiversity and ecosystems is organized under the following key areas in which UNDP is providing technical and policy advice to governments, and support in accessing finance, building on proven best practices and encouraging innovation for development.